Skip to Main Content

 Hosting, Infrastructure, and Systems

-Use error and redirection handling on projects to reduce the impact of wasted journeys or unhelpful detours.
+Use error and redirection handling on projects to reduce the impact of unnecessary journeys or unhelpful detours.

 Criteria